Refinancing your mortgage while unemployed is challenging, but it may be possible if you have an alternative means to repay the loan.

 How to improve your chance of being approved

 - Mortgage broker.
-If you intend to switch home loan lenders, you should speak with a mortgage broker to help you understand your borrowing capacity.
+If you intend to switch your home loan to a new lender you should speak with a mortgage broker to help you understand your borrowing capacity.
 Mortgage brokers can draw upon their network of lenders and put your application in front of a lender that’s more likely to review your application.

 - Consider niche lenders.
 If you don’t use a mortgage broker and you decide to approach a new lender yourself, consider specialist lenders or building societies as these lending institutions may have more lenient criteria compared to more conservative lenders.